73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 3.7.
 Helpful Swahili phrases in case of emergencies

-Here you will find helpful Swahili phrases in case of emergencies, natural disasters, or if you will be needing assistance in difficult or dangerous situations.
+Here you will find helpful Swahili travel phrases in case of emergencies, natural disasters, or if you will need assistance in difficult or dangerous situations.

 ENGLISHSWAHILI